-I am a third year PhD student in Economics at University of Southern California, and a research consultant at the Inter-American Development Bank.
+I am a third year PhD student in Economics at University of Southern California.
 You can view my CV here.
+My research uses experiments to study endogenous responses that cause well-intended public policies to backfire, focusing on discrimination in labor markets and policing.
+An overview:

 Working Papers